alexwpratt/alexwpratt.github.io/posts/inspiring-confidence.md

 I'm not trying to say anything about Dave Joerger as a coach.
 I've never sat in one of his practices.
 I don't even really know what he said here in this moment.
 I'm sure there are much "better" coaches who would have screwed this up, and much "worse" ones who would have done better here.
 But ignoring all of that, I do think this is a metaphor for one aspect of what a leader should do: inspire confidence.

 Steve Kerr, who interestingly enough is the opposing coach in the game from above, has had plenty of experience watching his players in "heat check" moments.
-Check out this clip from a game from a few years ago: [Link](https://www.youtube.com/watch?v=NudiJUlxb10)
+Check out [this clip](https://www.youtube.com/watch?v=NudiJUlxb10) from a game from a few years ago.

 What Steph Curry does here is ridiculous.
 But without getting into the basketball weeds, let's see how Steve Kerr, the coach that's supposed to keep these talented guys playing as a team and headed in the right direction.